FairGBM: Gradient Boosting with Fairness Constraints: Abstract

 \section{Abstract}

-Machine Learning (ML) algorithms based on gradient boosted decision trees (GBDT) are still favored on many tabular data tasks across various mission critical applications, from healthcare to finance.
-However, GBDT algorithms are not free of the risk of bias and discriminatory decision-making.
-Despite GBDT's popularity and the rapid pace of research in fair ML, existing in-processing fair ML methods are either inapplicable to GBDT, incur in significant train time overhead, or are inadequate for problems with high class imbalance.
-We present FairGBM, a learning framework for training GBDT under fairness constraints with little to no impact on predictive performance when compared to unconstrained LightGBM.
-Since common fairness metrics are non-differentiable, we employ a ``proxy-Lagrangian'' formulation using smooth convex error rate proxies to enable gradient-based optimization.
-Additionally, our open-source implementation\footnote{ \url{https://github.com/feedzai/fairgbm/}} shows an order of magnitude speedup in training time when compared with related work, a pivotal aspect to foster the widespread adoption of FairGBM by real-world practitioners.
+Tabular data is prevalent in many high-stakes domains, such as financial services or public policy.
+Gradient Boosted Decision Trees (GBDT) are popular in these settings due to their scalability, performance, and low training cost.
+While fairness in these domains is a foremost concern, existing in-processing Fair ML methods are either incompatible with GBDT, or incur in significant performance losses while taking considerably longer to train.
+We present FairGBM, a dual ascent learning framework for training GBDT under fairness constraints, with little to no impact on predictive performance when compared to unconstrained GBDT.
+Since observational fairness metrics are non-differentiable, we propose smooth convex error rate proxies for common fairness criteria, enabling gradient-based optimization using a ``proxy-Lagrangian'' formulation.
+Our implementation\footnote{ \url{https://github.com/feedzai/fairgbm}} shows an order of magnitude speedup in training time relative to related work, a pivotal aspect to foster the widespread adoption of FairGBM by real-world practitioners.